Skip Navigation

 Major Sequence

-A minimum of 42 core credits, plus courses in related areas, is required for the Bachelor of Arts in Criminal Justice.
-Students who have no applied experience in the field must also complete an additional 3-credit internship.
+A minimum of 45 core credits, plus courses in related areas, is required for the Bachelor of Arts in Criminal Justice.
 It is strongly recommended that students take MA103 Introduction to Statistical Thinking to satisfy the General Education Quantitative Analysis requirement.

 Core Requirements